About the 2026 Brighton Marathon

 How to enter

-There is a £35 registration fee and £500 fundraising target.
+- Get a CALM Charity Place: There's a £35 registration fee and £500 fundraising target.

 How we’ll support you